Call for a Free Estimate (704) 289-7792

 What Does An Electrical Fire Smell Like?

-There is a high possibility that an electric fire can happen.
-Some houses have outdated, wiring, meaning their outlet and extension cables are overloaded with the current of modern appliances, which can cause electrical fires.
+Some houses have outdated, wiring, meaning their outlet and extension cables are overloaded with the current of modern appliance wiring, which can cause electrical fires.
 Sometimes electrical appliances themselves can also be the reason for electrical fires.

 Signs That You May Be Dealing With An Electrical Fire